Percentage Calculator

 Converting Between Percentages, Decimals, and Fractions

-Understanding how to convert between these forms is crucial:
+Understanding how to convert between these forms is crucial for mathematical calculations:

 - Percentage to Decimal: Divide the percentage by 100 (or move the decimal point two places to the left).
 Example: 50% = 50 / 100 = 0.50.